Hands using a tablet

 I already have a public performance licence from PRS for Music and PPL, why do I need this licence?

-Public performance licences from PRS for Music and PPL simply cover performances in public of PRS for Music and PPL repertoire.
-In contrast, this Limited Manufacture Licence is for the copying of music and issuing those copies to the public.
+Public performance licences from PRS for Music and PPL cover performances in public of PRS for Music and PPL repertoire.
+The Schools Limited Manufacture Licence is for the copying of music and issuing those copies to the public.
 Therefore a different licence is required.

 Are there any situations when a school does not need to obtain a licence?

-There is an exemption for the use of music by educational establishments in certain circumstances.
-This exemption allows teachers and pupils in schools to copy and play music for the purpose of instruction or assessment.
+• There is an exemption for the use of music by educational establishments in certain circumstances.
+Please contact CEFM to confirm if your content qualifies for an exemption.

 If you have any queries or would like to obtain a licence please contact us on mcps@cefm.co.uk or 01494 836227.
 You can also obtain a licence by downloading and returning the application form.